Get started by searching below:

 What is a Seizure?

 A seizure is an electrical disturbance in the brain.
 It occurs suddenly and is uncontrollable.
-Although children with cerebral palsy have a heightened risk of seizures, they can be triggered in children without the condition as well.
+Although children with cerebral palsy have a heightened risk of seizures, they can happen in children without the condition as well.

 There are several treatment plans for managing seizures in children with cerebral palsy.
 Generally, seizures are managed with medication.
 In severe cases, surgery may be needed.

-Seizures are caused by abnormal electrical activity in the brain which is prompted by chemical changes in nerve cells.
+Seizures are caused by abnormal electrical activity in the brain, triggered by chemical changes in nerve cells.
 Recurrent episodes are categorized under the neurological disorder epilepsy.

 Epilepsy is often related to brain injuries similar to the ones that cause cerebral palsy.
 This is why the two conditions are considered closely linked.
 Epilepsy occurs on a spectrum.
 Some people with the condition suffer frequent, severe seizures, while others suffer infrequent and mild seizures.